paraofheaven/financial-statement-summarization/portfolio.md

 Risk-averse investors are generally willing to invsest in risky investments,if the return of the investment is sufficient to reward the investor for taking on this risk.

+The capital market line(CML) plots return against total risk which is measured by standard deviation of return.

+Securities that plot on the SML are expected to earn their equilibrium rate of return,and may have diversification benefits as well.